Frequently asked questions

 -Selling a security that hasn't yet settled.We want your trades to proceed without issue.
 We can, however, restrict trading in your account if your transactions violate industry regulations or the Customer Account Agreement.
 Here are some tips to help you avoid order delays, rejections or trade restrictions:-Maintain a sufficient cash sweep balance to cover the cost of all purchases, including commissions, fees, and potential market fluctuations of the security you're buying.-Before you place a trade, make sure you have enough money.
 Check your account's funds available to trade and funds available to withdraw.-Wait for securities to settle in your account before you sell them.-Consider adding margin for nonretirement accounts.-Review settlement dates of securities sales that have generated unsettled credits, if you intend to make a purchase.-Take note when buying a security using unsettled funds.
 You'll incur a violation if you sell that security before the funds used to buy it settle.

-Some trading activities can lead to restrictions on your account.
+Some trading activities within a cash account can lead to restrictions on your account.
 We can place restrictions on your account for trading practices that violate industry regulations or the Customer Account Agreement.Details about trading violations

 Engaging in freeriding, liquidations resulting from unsettled trades, trade liquidations and marketing-timing will limit your flexibility to make new purchases.